corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ]
 ```

-See the [Example Signing Service Configuration](#example-signing-service-configuration) section below for examples of these config blocks being used in a complete file.
+See the [Example Signing Service Configuration](#example-signing-service-configuration) section below for examples of these configuration blocks being used in a complete file.

 ##### Azure Key Vault